PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1-7-7.md

   - displayAdminOrderTabContent (replace displayAdminOrderContentOrder and displayAdminOrderContentShip)
   - actionGetAdminOrderButtons

-Over the last few months, PrestaShop has been working hard to deliver these new features and many bugs fixes on these pages.
+Over the last few months, PrestaShop has been working hard to deliver these new features and many bugs fix on these pages.
 31 bugs, including 8 majors, 16 minors and 3 trivials, have been fixed from the previous 1.7 and 1.6 versions.
 For more information, you can find [the way we classified the severity of the bug](https://build.prestashop.com/news/severity-classification/) and [the list of the fixed bugs](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+label%3AOrder+milestone%3A1.7.7.0+label%3ABug+-label%3ARegression+sort%3Acreated-asc+is%3Aclosed).
 Overall, the order project has ensured more stability by correcting ⅔ of the major bugs of the order page.

 We encourage you to try out the features on the beta version and share any feedback [here](https://github.com/PrestaShop/PrestaShop/issues/new/choose).
 Your opinion is important to us.
 We are counting on you to share your feedback and new ideas with us so that we can continue to develop the PrestaShop that you need.